nehajagtapc/data-structures-and-algorithms/README.md

 ## 📌 Project Overview

 The **Data Structures and Algorithms** repository contains implementations of fundamental and advanced data structures and algorithms in **C, C++, and Python**.
-The project is designed for **learning, practice, and interview preparation**, helping developers understand core computer science concepts and improve problem-solving skills.
+The project is designed for **learning, practice, **, helping developers understand core computer science concepts and improve problem-solving skills.

 This repository is a **re-upload/repost** of the original collection with improved structure, documentation, and additional examples.